How to appeal to a tribunal if you disagree with a Gangmasters and Labour Abuse Authority decision on a full or

-The judge and the representative from the GLA may also ask you questions.
+The judge and the representative from the GLAA may also ask you questions.

 If a decision is made, they will either tell you at the end of the hearing, or send it to you in writing afterwards.

 The tribunal’s decision

 The tribunal will normally send you a written copy of its decision within 4 weeks.

 The decision may tell you when it will come into effect.
 If it doesn’t give a specific date, then this will be 5 working days after the decision was sent to you.

 This tribunal’s decision is usually final – you can’t appeal to another tribunal.

 If you still want to challenge the decision, speak to a solicitor as soon as possible about how to apply for judicial review.